-Sometimes you cannot or don't want to use Pandas or similar advanced tool for data analysis, but still have a need to manipulate large tables.
-In such cases you can use Lemuras – it is a pure Python library in a single file without dependencies.
+Sometimes you cannot or don't want to use Pandas or similar advanced tool for data analysis, but still have a need to manipulate large tables with code.
+In such cases you can use Lemuras – it is a pure Python library without external dependencies.
 And if you have some experience of Pandas or SQL, then you can easily work with Lemuras.

 - Integration with Jupyter IPython Notebook: Lemuras objects are printed as nice tables.

 - Save / load CSV files, JSON, HTML tables, SQL (both query result and table creation code).

 - Automatic columns types detection, simple type conversion.